 Next, it’s time to fry up the potato pancakes.
 Start by heating up a quarter-inch of oil in a nonstick skillet.
 For this application, our Test Kitchen recommends canola, vegetable or corn oil because of their high smoke points (meaning they won’t start to smoke until they hit higher temperatures).
 You can learn more about the best oils for frying here.

 Working in batches, drop a third-cup of potato mixture into the oil.
-Use a spatula to flatten lightly into a pancake shape.
+Use a spatula to flatten into a pancake shape.
 Fry both sides until golden brown, using a second spatula to flip the pancakes so you don’t cross-contaminate your crispy pancakes with that first raw egg-covered spatula.
 Be sure not to crowd the pan.
 The pancakes will need a little room to get nice and crispy!

 When perfectly golden brown, drain on paper towels to soak up excess oil.
 Once drained, they’re ready to serve.

-What to Top Latkes With
+How to Top Latkes

 Taste of Home